aguirre-lab/aguirre-lab/README.md

 ERISOne is the MGB research computing cluster.
 We do not usually use it, but have documented how to set it up for a data science workflow: [`erisone documentation`](/erisone.md)

+### Workstation benchmarking tests
+Test and log your workstation's RAM, CPU, and GPU usage, power consumption, and heat load.

+This can be helpful if a machine is crashing and you suspect a hardware failure.

+To run the benchmark tests:
+1. Install all dependencies and tools:
+    ```bash
+    $ git clone git@github.com:aguirre-lab/aguirre-lab.git
+    $ cd aguirre-lab/workstation_benchmarking_tests
+    $ ./install_benchmarks.sh
+    ```
+    You will be asked several questions as the script finds thermal sensors.
+Say `yes` to all of them.

+    Finally, you will be asked if you have a GPU.
+Say `yes` or `no` depending on your workstation.

+2. Run the desired tests:
+    ```bash
+    $ cd workstation_benchmarking_tests
+    $ ./run_benchmarks.sh
+    ```
+   It will ask for the tests you want to run as well as how many time you want them to last.
+Possible options for tests are:
+   `ram`, `cpu`, `gpu` and `all`.

+3. Results of GPU, CPU and RAM usage, thermal load, and power consumption will be logged in `./workstation_benchmarking_tests/result_logs`.

 ## MGH logistics
 1. Request VPN access
     1. You need to log in to the Partners VPN if you SSH to a Partners machine, query the EDW, etc..
 Request access at https://rc.partners.org/kb/article/2894